Home > VITA

 Volunteer Income Tax Assistance

-The Volunteer Income Tax Assistance (VITA) program offers free tax help to people who generally make $54,000 or less, persons with disabilities and limited English speaking taxpayers who need assistance in preparing their own tax returns.
+The Volunteer Income Tax Assistance (VITA) program offers free tax help to people who generally make $54,000 or less a year, persons with disabilities and limited English speaking taxpayers who need assistance in preparing their own tax returns.
 IRS-certified volunteers provide free basic income tax return preparation with electronic filing to qualified individuals.

 SUNY Canton students will partner with members of the university’s Financial Literacy Center to help low- and moderate-income members of the North Country community get every income tax refund dollar they are entitled to.
 This service is free to area students and is open to the public.
 The qualifying income bracket for participants is a gross income below $54,000.
-That, and participants could also potentially qualify for the Earned Income Tax Credit (up to $6,269), if their household income was less than $53,505.

 For additional information (including details on how to become a VITA Volunteer), please visit the IRS website.

 On the Day of Your Appointment

 Please Note: The following items (as applicable) are required to help our volunteers prepare your tax return accurately.